The Health and Longevity Benefits of Calorie Restriction

 I believe that calorie restriction should not be done before the age of 20 years.
 This will ensure that you have fully grown, and do not have any stunted growth.
 Most people who are consciously restricting their calories to extend their life had begun their CR journey when they were much older than this.

 Longevity in Okinawa is a result of ‘mild calorie restriction’

 The Island just off Japan was known to be one of the few places in the world where people enjoyed much greater health and longevity.
-It was not uncommon to see groups of 100 year old friends together, perhaps 4 or 5 of them living in the same village.
+It was not uncommon to see groups of 100-year-old friends together, perhaps 4 or 5 of them living in the same village.
 Over the years, the health and longevity advantage of the Okinawan’s has been going away.
 Why is this?
 Well, the diet has significantly changed over the years.
 In 1949 Okinawan people were eating approximately 1539 Calories per day, mostly from sweet potatoes.
 But by 1993 that rose to around 1930 Calories per day.
 So not only did the calorie intake increase, but the quality of their diet also decreased.

 Are you in the CR Zone?

 There are many different biomarkers that you should track over time to see if you are responding to calorie restriction.
 Tracking various metrics could is also a good idea so you understand your body and what is normal for you.
 It is not uncommon for someone on the diet to see ‘below normal’ white blood count.
-This might be concerning to your doctor, but it is a well known thing to happen when an animal or human is put on a CR diet.
-Tracking your progress also simply gives you motivation to continue the diet.
+This might be concerning to your doctor, but it is a well-known thing to happen when an animal or human is put on a CR diet.
+Tracking your progress also simply gives you the motivation to continue the diet.
 If you continue to see progress in the right direction over time, this will help inspire you to continue what you’re doing, but also you can show others the results you’ve gotten from the diet.

-Studies in Humans practicing long term calorie restriction
+Studies in Humans practicing long-term calorie restriction

 Calorie-restricted diet keeps heart young